-A workflow definition may be changed whilst an exisiting ticket is running the earlier version.
+A workflow definition may be changed whilst an existing ticket is running the earlier version.
 This may mean that the workflow assistant can no longer accurately report its position in the workflow.

 Visualisation in the Workflow Assistant